SabineEmden/learning-tracker/README.md

 Turn tiles in a grid, no more than two at a time, to reveal pictures and find matching pairs.

-Skills used: HTML, CSS, JavaScript, Bootstrap, Responsive Design
+Skills used: HTML, CSS, JavaScript, Responsive Design

 Independent project